ArhanUofT/scPipeVis/README.md

 right method is absolutely not trivial.
 In other words, these choices at each step can affect your downstream analyses.
 Therefore, making well informed decisions are crucial.
-This is where scPipeVis comes in, following an extensive literature review, I have put together a pipeline that takes care of most of these above mentioned steps using the current best practices methods based on published reviews benchmarking different methods for all these steps.
+This is where scPipeVis comes in, following an extensive literature review (Amezquita et al. 2019), I have put together a pipeline that takes care of most of these above mentioned steps using the current best practices methods based on published reviews benchmarking different methods for all these steps.
 Further scPipeVis provides a function to visualize each step of the pipeline with many different and appropriate depictions.
 These depictions are chosen after going through the literature and figuring out what kind of visualizations are required at each step.
 Therefore, this part of the package will facilitate informed decision making for users as they go on to select the best suitable methods and hyper parameters which in turn best suits their own datasets and meets their needs.

 ### Limitations of `scPipeVis`